Jivanni/Simple-login-system/README.md

-# A very simple account registration and login system written in python
+# A user registration and login system written in python